ignitionelectronics/BST900_Boost_converter/README.md

 While B3603 puts a PWM signal on Pin 4 of the top board whose duty cycle is proprtional to the constant current limit, BST900 applies a fixed width pulse to Pin 4 continuously while the board is operating in constant votage mode.
 If the output voltage falls below the designated output voltage, the constant pulse is removed.

+## ToDo

+* Implement a PWM control for the cooling fan.
+* Rework Constant Current control to suit BST900.
+* Implement a start at power on feature to suit my application for charging a home battery system.
+* Recalibrate all measurements and PWM to suit BST900

 Original project page appears below.
 =============================================================================